AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

 When behavior or code changes, add or update tests.
 Use `run_tests`, or `run_command` with pytest or another test runner, on the relevant feature branch before opening pull requests.
 Treat test failures as first-class signals and summarize them clearly.

-3. Branch first and pull request first
+3. Work on branches and use pull requests

 Do not commit directly to the main branch for this repository.
 Always create or reuse a feature branch from `main`, make your changes there, run tests and linters on that branch, and then open a pull request into `main`.
 You can use patch-based diffs or full-file updates as appropriate for the change, but keep diffs reviewable and avoid accidentally overwriting large or critical files.